virajvekaria/ES666-Assignment3/README.md

     Note:  You can organise your code however you want but yout folder must have `stitcher.py` file containing class `PanaromaStitcher` with atleast one method named `make_panaroma_for_images_in` returning Final stitched Image and Homography matrices.

     - `main.py :` Main file to run all Implementations inside `src`.
-Edit `Line-11` with folder of images to be stitched.
-    - Check other submssions by `JaneDoe` and `DarthVader`
+    - Check other submssions by `JaneDoe` for stitching obtained by cv2 and `DarthVader` for a failure case.

 ## Create Your Stitcher